dlang/DIPs/DIPs/archive/DIP43.md

 programming language.
 It assumes some prior knowledge of [Objective-C](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html).

+_Note: Currently only a few set of the features this document describes are merged upstream.
+These features are marked with **upstream**_.

-*Note: Some parts of this document describe features which are not yet implemented and are very much subject to change.
-Unimplemented sections of this **document** are marked as such.*
+_Some other parts of this document describe features which are not yet implemented at all, in any branch or fork, and are very much subject to change.
+These parts are marked with **unimplemented**_.

 ### Links